 Until the 1980s, the usage of Taiwanese was greatly restricted in Taiwan.
 Mandarin Chinese dominated in all spheres: from politics and business to education and media.
-In more recent decades, Taiwanese have been experiencing a revival: Taiwanese is extensively taught in schools, and media in Taiwanese is booming.
+In more recent decades, Taiwanese has been experiencing a revival: Taiwanese is extensively taught in schools, and media in Taiwanese is booming.

-Taiwanese Hokkien as a distinct language variety developed around the 16th century — when immigrants from Hokkien speaking regions in Southeastern China started inhabiting Taiwan.
+Taiwanese Hokkien as a distinct language variety developed around the 16th century — when immigrants from Hokkien-speaking regions in Southeastern China started inhabiting Taiwan.
 Naturally, they brought their own native language — Hokkien.

 Modern Taiwanese has been considerably impacted by the country’s history and its relationship with China.
 Mandarin Chinese impact on Taiwanese is greatly debated in the linguistic field.
 However, since 1992, Taiwanese became one of the official languages of Taiwan and its use has surged in popularity.